+Favourites for La Vuelta 2020.
 Finally, it’s here!
-The 75th edition of the Spanish Grand Tour kicks off on Tuesday 20 October in Irún (the Basque Country), and cycling fans from around the world will be glued to their tvs.
+The 75th edition of the Spanish Grand Tour kicks off on Tuesday 20 October in Irún (the Basque Country).
+Cycling fans from around the world will be glued to their tvs.
 As an official operator for La Vuelta here are our views on the race’s main contenders.

 The Covid-19 pandemic has shaped the cycling season and it was unknown whether La Vuelta would even start.
-But as I sit here writing this, with one eye on the positive Covid results coming in from Giro d’Italia, the cycling community is doing its best for the fans, professionals, teams, sponsors and the infrastructure that relies on this great event whilst weighing up the serious health concerns.
+But as I sit here writing this, one eye on the positive Covid results coming in from Giro d’Italia, the cycling community is doing its best.
+For the fans, professionals, teams, sponsors and the infrastructure that relies on this great event whilst weighing up the serious health concerns.

 Famous Vuelta Climbs for the Best Climbers

 With this year’s Vuelta crossing the last week of the Giro, the teams had to think carefully about their priorities and team leaders.
 However, the result is an incredibly strong field and it promises to be an amazing race.
 The route, shortened to 18 stages from its regular 21, includes some of the most famous summits in cycling (the monster Angliru, the legendary Col du Tourmalet and the showdown at La Covatilla) and a 33.5km time trial.
 With the cold weather this time of year in the North of Spain and French Pyrenees (the race was postponed from the warmer August), rain, ice and even snow are likely to be a key game-changer for the peloton.
 Once again, the testing parcours will favour the best and bravest climbers.

 The Angliru, "It’s hell.”
 Stage winner Gilberto Simoni